 Here are a few reasons why more and more people are loving this method of brewing their coffee:

 - It may boost your metabolism and mood (due to its high caffeine content)

 - It’s really easy and simple to make (SUPER easy)

-- It’s sweeter and less bitter than regular coffee
+- It’s sweeter and less bitter than drip coffee

 - It’s less acidic yet higher in caffeine